zeling595/tp/docs/DeveloperGuide.md

 <!-- Filter Room feature -->
 ### Filter Room feature
-ConciergeBook allows our user to run the `CheckIn` Command with a Room ID that is not being occupied between the indicated start and end date.
+ConciergeBook allows our user to run the `addBooking` Command with a Room ID that is not being occupied between the indicated start and end date.

 Our user can find out which rooms of certain types are available within a stated start and end dates using the `FilterRoom` Command.
-This room ID can subsequently be used for checking in a guest.
+This room ID can subsequently be used for adding a booking for a guest.

 The Filter Room feature is facilitated by the `FilterRoomCommand`.
 It has the following fields:
 * `sd`: The start date